ajaytalanki/BattleShip/README.md

 # BattleShip

 ## Configuration
-The Configuration.txt passed into the command line arguments of this program is in this layout:
+The Configuration.txt is the first and only command line argument of this program with the following layout:
-Rows of board
+Number of rows in the board
-Columns of board
+Number of columns in the board
 Number of Ships
 Ship name, ship size
 Ship name, ship size